opf/openproject/docs/user-guide/work-packages/work-packages-faq/README.md

 ### Can I group tasks into folders?

 There are no folders for work packages.
 I suggest either setting all work packages belonging together as children of the same parent work package (e.g. a Phase) or to create multiple projects for different topics.
 Alternatively you could use the [work package categories](../../projects/project-settings/work-package-categories) or a custom field to group work packages.
-You can also indent hierarchy for for tasks to associate it with another work package like a phase, then they are relatete to the Pahase in the gantt chart.
+You can also indent hierarchy for tasks to associate it with another work package like a phase, then they are relatete to the Pahase in the Gantt chart.

 ## Custom fields